misikirmehari/lrthw_exercises/intro/Readme.md

     * Third Skill: Spotting differences

 2. Please explain these three skills in your own words.
+    * Reading and Writing : Writing codes require a special typing skill especially with odd characters and learning this skill is on of the essiential skills.

+    * Attention to detail : This skill is essential since as a programmer one should always be aware of the simple details.
+For example, missing a semicolon can impact the whole program and will make the whole program not to compile.
+By giving attention to the thinnest details helps to fix bugs like this in an easy manner.

+    * Spotting differences

 3. Why do you need to not copy and paste?